Jbleezy/BO1-Reimagined/README.md

 * 2 rounds (switch side after the first round)
 * Win the game by having the most points at the end of the game
 * First round ends if a team scores 3 points

-#### Race
-* Unlimited zombies
-* No Man's Land style round progression
-* First team to 250 kills wins

-#### Gun Game
-* Unlimited zombies
-* Win the game the game by progressing through all the weapons
-* Zombies will drop a gun increment powerup after a certain amount of kills
-* Only the player who killed the zombie can grab and see the gun increment powerup

 #### Turned
 * Unlimited zombies